 Service BTC1 would stop at Kent Vale instead of Japanese School, in a similar amendment to C. This meant that Service BTC1 took over the role of connecting Kent Vale to faculties in the southern half of KRC from Service B, which skipped The Japanese School altogether.
 Service C continued to play the role of connecting the to the northern half.

 These amendments were all reflected in the fourth-generation maps, as below.

 This is the first ever map to acknowledge the existence of BTC2.
 However, I must say that its presentation is rather misleading, as it shows BTC1 as the header for the first page and BTC2 for the second, even though both pages actually show both services.
-I am following up with the office to see if this can be improved, as it continues into the current map.

 Minor Changes (2018)

 The routing of Services BTC1 and BTC2 have not changed since 2016, but 2018 saw a few updates to the service.